devops329/devops/instruction/gitHubReleases/gitHubReleases.md

           **commit**: ${{ github.sha }}
 ```

-With this job in your pipeline, it will automatically create the version the next time you commit to your fork of the `jwt-pizza` repository.The next time you run your CI pipeline it
+With this job in your pipeline, it will automatically create the version the next time you commit to your fork of the `jwt-pizza` repository.

 ## ☑ Assignment